xcart/xcart-docs/_pages/kb_en/general_setup/configuring_your_stores_general_settings.md

     *   _Rate_ - (Enabled by the addon **Product reviews**) Products sorted by their rating (Products rated highest by the buyers are displayed first).

-*   **Default order to sort products within a search result**: This setting allows you to control the default display order for products that may be displayed in a list of search results after someone searches for a product in the Customer area.
+*   **Default order to sort products within a search result**: This setting specifies the default sort order for products that may be displayed in a list of search results after someone searches for a product in the Customer area.
+If your store uses the default X-Cart's product search feature, the list of available options here is the same as for the setting 'Default order to sort products within a category' above.
+If your store's search is powered by CloudSearch, you do not need to adjust this option, because CloudSearch automatically sets the default sort order for search results to Relevance.

 *   **Default display mode for products list**: This setting allows you to set the default display mode for products on the storefront: